A group of moms on Facebook built an island of good-faith vaccine debate in a sea of misinformation

 A frequent user of automotive forums on the social media site Reddit, Steward was aware of a popular group called “r/ChangeMyView,” where people post a controversial opinion and invite others to challenge their assumptions.
 Those who succeed are awarded points, a system meant to incentivize users to keep their replies civil and constructive.

 On Aug.
 8, Steward posted there for the first time, spelling out his concerns about coronavirus vaccines.
-He cited the lack of full Food and Drug Administration approval, the potential for long-term side effects and reports of breakthrough cases among the vaccinated — and braced himself for a cavalcade of vitriol.
+He cited the lack of full Food and Drug Administration approval (which came on Monday), the potential for long-term side effects and reports of breakthrough cases among the vaccinated — and braced himself for a cavalcade of vitriol.
 But aside from one nasty comment that was quickly deleted by the group’s moderators, he got the opposite.

 “I understand where you’re coming from,” wrote one user.
 “The same concerns crossed my mind.
 However, you aren’t just deciding on the risks of the vaccine, or not.
 You’re deciding on the risks of the vaccine or the risks of covid.”
 Other commenters explained the FDA approval process, linked to academic studies and pointed to the pro-vaccine consensus among doctors worldwide, not just in the United States.